William Thomas Thornton: Senior administrator at examiner's office

 Thornton's duty as the assistant examiner was mostly to prepare draft dispatches and any policy documents that regarded the East India Company's public works activities.
 The documents dealt with the construction of railways and roads, canals, bridges, and irrigation apparatuses in Burma, India, and the Straits Settlement.
 The documents were first circulated throughout the India Office, then sent to the central administration in India.
 However, before the dispatches could be sent to India they had to be approved by both the court of directors for the company and then by the board of control, the representative of the authority of parliament.
 The chief examiner and his senior assistants had a large influence on the content of the dispatches.

 Dispatches and minute papers that Thornton had to draft were composed on average 10 times per year.
-However, in the years 1856-1861 and 1870-1872, Thornton authored a significantly higher than average number of dispatches; most notably, in the years 1860 and 1861, Thornton composed eighty-eight and seventy, respectively.
-Since 1856, it is evident - due to the large increase of Thornton signatures and handwriting in the minute papers and dispatches - that his responsibilities had increased at the Department of Public Works.
+However, in the years 1856-1861 and 1870–1872, Thornton authored a significantly higher than average number of dispatches; most notably, in the years 1860 and 1861, Thornton composed eighty-eight and seventy, respectively.
+Since 1856, it is evident – due to the large increase of Thornton signatures and handwriting in the minute papers and dispatches – that his responsibilities had increased at the Department of Public Works.
 The content in dispatches and then later minute papers ranged from one- or two-page documents of confirmations of store deliveries, and extensions for public service appointments, and a letter of acknowledgment, to hefty fifty-page documents concerned with serious policy issues such as trade, defence and public infrastructure.

 Thornton wrote dispatches for the construction of the Rangoon-Prome trunk road, which still exists today.
 He composed a dispatch for Singapore's southern defenses in order to protect the British garrison in the imperative water lanes of Indo-China.
 Thornton also composed dispatches that concerned public works for the Bombay, Madras, Bengal presidencies.

-Transference of governance

-In 1857, a group of indigenous soldiers mutinied against the East India Company's army and in turn the British control over India.
-The mutiny, the Sepoy Rebellion, had many causes, and was eventually thwarted by the British in 1858.
-The result of the rebellion left doubts over the East India Company's ability to govern their territories.
-In September 1858, the British government seized control of the East India Company's territories, and it was decided amicably that control of the territories in question should be transferred to the crown.

-After twenty years, Thornton rose to the head of East India Company's public works department, and in 1858 became the first secretary to the India Office.
-In his leisure time he studied economic issues, and was a friend but not a follower of John Stuart Mill.
-Although Thornton and Mill differed in their political and economic philosophies, they were able to maintain a long-lasting friendship, which was nurtured by their mutual love of discussion and argument.